Complying with OFCCP job posting requirements

 - Allow OFCCP access to your worksite during compliance reviews

 - File an annual EEO-1 report

-Federal contractors must compile and submit a so-called "EEO-1" report each year.
-The EEO-1 reports on the demographics of the employer's workforce by race/ethnicity and job title/level to help ensure that it is meeting affirmative action and non-discrimination requirements.
+Federal contractors must compile and submit an “EEO-1” report each year.
+The EEO-1 is a compliance survey that requires a contractor’s workforce data to be categorized by race/ethnicity, gender, and job category to help ensure that it is meeting affirmative action and non-discrimination requirements.

-As part of their affirmative action plan, Federal contractors are required to maintain a number of records about their workforce including record of hires, promotions, transfers and terminations, as well a compensation information.
+The OFCCP also requires federal contractors to maintain records about their workforce including records of hires, promotions, transfers, terminations, and compensation.
 Other information that should be retained includes:

 - Job descriptions